Frequently Asked Questions

 Unless you have been already invited, the answer is usually negative.
 Please understand that we are already in the habit of inviting a good number of researchers every month, to present exciting work to us (see, for example, the Broad Area Colloquium, which is open to the public).
 We simply don't have the time for more presentations.

 Enclosed is my Curriculum Vita. (those Emails often come with: hire me, admit me, I want to leave my country, I want to work with you...).
 Please be aware that I have received many hundreds of those messages, but I never hired or admitted a person whom I didn't know personally or who didn't come with very strong recommendations from leading researchers in the field.
-Because of the huge volume of requests, I do not read CVs that are sent to me without solicitation.
-So please don't expect a reply.
+Because of the huge volume of requests, I may not read CVs that are sent to me without solicitation.

 - How can I become a student at your esteemed